KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 It is the **visible resonance** of the unseen,
 the harmonic body of intelligence as it pulses through matter.

-To walk within a forest is to walk within the memory of the One.
+To walk within a forest is to walk within the memory of the Field.
 To hear the wind is to feel the breath of motion that shaped stars.
 There is no separation.